semacu/20180726_TrainMalta_Unix_R/README.md

 - How can I find help?
 - Getting started
 - Variables and functions
-- Exercise 4
+- Exercise 3
 - Vectors
 - Import and explore data
 - Subsetting
-- Exercise 5
+- Exercise 4
 - Sort tables and export results
 - Basic plotting
-- Exercise 6
+- Exercise 5
 - Advanced plotting using the ggplot2 library
 - Export graphics